Crunchy Fried Butterfly Shrimp

 When cooking a large amount of fried shrimp, I keep the cooked shrimp in a 200 degrees F oven.
 This keeps them warm and crispy until all the shrimp are finished frying.

-I like to serve my fried butterfly shrimp with cocktail sauce and lemon wedges, but my kids have definitely preferred ketchup.
+I like to serve my fried butterfly shrimp with cocktail sauce and lemon wedges, but my grandkids prefer ketchup.
 To each her own!

 You could probably get away with 2 or 3 small shrimp as an appetizer, but if you are going to go to all the trouble, do you really want to mess up the kitchen for a few shrimp?